Spitfire22/hauto/progressnotes.md

 #### Thursday 12/14/2017
 There is a really slick way of creating a base template and inserting other html inside.
-Good example is the base.html and post_list.html within the hardblog.
+Good example is the base.html and post_list.html within the hardblog. added a lot of functionality to the blog (draft, edit, publish, delete) Now to a point where I will be adding security to the site.